Frequently Asked Questions

 How many academy classes are held each year?

 There are two full-time classes each year.

 Do I get paid while I attend the Police Academy?

 Yes.
 You will be considered a BPD employee and receive your regular salary while attending the Police Academy.

 We use the Cooper standards and we test at the 50th percentile.
 Read here for more information on testing.

 Do you accept lateral transfers from other Law Enforcement agencies?

-Yes, if you currently are a full time law enforcement officer, give our recruitment office a call.
+Yes, if you currently are a full time law enforcement officer (for the last 3 years), give our recruitment office a call.
 You may qualify for increased pay steps!